thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

 Changes since 2.0.12:
+- added new blocked words for spam protection (Kai)
 - minor bugfixes (Thorsten)

 For known issues please take a look at KNOWNBUGS.txt